COPD medicines

 A spacer is a clear plastic tube with a mouthpiece or mask at one end and a hole for your inhaler at the other.
 A spacer is attached to the end of your inhaler to make it easier to use.
 It also makes the medicine in the inhaler more effective, because more of it can get into your lungs.

 Spacers are good if you have trouble working your inhaler or when you get so breathless that you have trouble breathing in the medicine from your inhaler.
-Talk to your doctor or pharmacist about how to get a free spacer.
+Talk to your healthcare provider or pharmacist about how to get a free spacer.
 Ask them to show you how to use it correctly and how to keep it clean.
 Read more about spacers.

 A nebuliser is a machine that turns liquid medicine into a fine mist that you can easily breathe into your lungs.
 The machine has a mouthpiece or face mask that you use to breathe in the medicine for 3–10 minutes.

 The tubes from the machine that delivers oxygen to your lungs are very long, so you can move around your home while connected.
 Portable oxygen tanks are also available.
-You must not smoke while you are taking oxygen, because of the high risk of fire.

 Read more about home oxygen therapy